Roz McCall: Member of the Scottish Parliament

 McCall replaced Dean Lockhart in the Scottish Parliament in 2022 – who had resigned – as an additional member for the Mid Scotland and Fife electoral region.
 Upon taking her seat in the Scottish Parliament on 20 September 2022, she became the first MSP to swear allegiance to King Charles III, following the death of Queen Elizabeth II earlier that month.

 In October 2024, McCall was appointed Shadow Minister for Children and Young People in the Shadow Cabinet of Russell Findlay.

-In the 2026 Scottish Parliament election, she will be the Scottish Conservative candidate in the constituency of Perthshire South and Kinross-shire.
+In the 2026 Scottish Parliament election, she was the Scottish Conservative candidate in the constituency of Perthshire South and Kinross-shire, she wasn't elected.

 Personal life

 Roz and her husband Ewan Graeme McCall were married in 1994.
 They are adoptive parents to two daughters.
 The couple now live in Dunblane.